sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo's Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml) and its [IITB Way Forward plan](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental%20IMIT%20Plan/19-20%20Plans/IITB%20Moving%20Forward%20v2.docx).
 However, ESDC's relationship with technology spans beyond IITB’s influence.

 Moving ESDC towards being an agile organization requires moving towards a model that enables smaller, more frequent software deployments.
 To make more frequent software deployments requires revisiting software development and management practices as a whole.

-Making such drastic changes to a large organization is naturally difficult given the criticality of ESDC services and the amount of teams involved.
-The strategy herein is meant to offer an alternate solution delivery model that can work in parallel with the existing one, as a means to build confidence in its success through empirical evidence.

-This strategy's goal is to provide ESDC project sponsors with a choice, at project conception, to select between two IT Solution Delivery Models:

-- the conventional delivery model (status quo, see Appendix D. Definitions)
-- this alternate IT Solution Delivery Model

 ## Appendix B - Traceability Matrix